alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 In this case:

 - "Views" represents views of the search results page
-- "Exits" represents sessions that ended on the search results page
+- "Exits" represents exits from the search results page

-To calculate exit rate by search term:
+To calculate this proportion by search term:

 1. Create the exploration using the variables and settings below.
 2. Export the data as CSV.
 3. Open the file in a spreadsheet tool.
-4. Insert a new column titled "Exit rate".
+4. Insert a new column titled "Exit proportion".
 5. Divide the "Exits" value by the "Views" value.
 6. Format the result as a percentage.
 7. Compare proportions across search terms rather than relying on absolute counts.

-Interpret higher exit rates in context.
-An exit after search may indicate:
+Interpret higher proportions cautiously.
+An exit from the search results page may indicate:

-- the search returned no relevant results
+- the search results did not support the next step
-- the user found the needed information directly in the search results summary
+- the user found enough information on the search results page itself
 - the user decided not to continue
 - the search intent was informational rather than task-based

 ### Variables